Peter Lyons

 All these conventions reinforce certain core tenets.

-- Readability is King
+Readability is King

-- Most of these conventions are about making the code maintainer's job as fast and easy as possible.
+Most of these conventions are about making the code maintainer's job as fast and easy as possible.
 The faster and more accurately the code maintainer (whether it's the same person as the author or not) can change the code, the better.
 A program that runs perfectly but is unchangeable because it has low readability is significantly less valuable than a clean and clear program with some minor bugs that can easily be found and fixed.
 The fact is, if your code is hard enough to read, someone will eventually decide to rewrite it, giving you negative return on the time invested in the first version of the program.

-- Precision
+Precision

-- Regardless of whether you like to think of code as more like art or more like science (I prefer the latter), code needs to be accurate and precise.
+Regardless of whether you like to think of code as more like art or more like science (I prefer the latter), code needs to be accurate and precise.
 There should not be careless code or comments strewn around the code.
 Code should look like it was created by an engineer.
-And not like the engineer who probably wrote it - an overtired kid scarfing junk food over a messy desk late at night; it should look like it was written by an old school 1950s chemist in a pristine lab coat who carefully labels every vial in his lab before his fills it.
+And not like the engineer who probably wrote it - an overtired kid scarfing junk food over a messy desk late at night; it should look like it was written by an old school 1950s chemist in a pristine lab coat who carefully labels every vial in her lab before she fills it.
 Even if you fancy yourself a "hacker", I think most of us agree that beautiful code just sparkles with precision and clarity and elegance.

-- Make One Choice
+Make One Choice

-- Many programming laguages support several different ways or syntaxes for the same thing.
+Many programming laguages support several different ways or syntaxes for the same thing.
 This is unfortunate, in my opinion, especially for the silly ones.
 Avoid these silly syntax variations and favor consistently using the most common format.
-This is also expressed in [PEP 20][2]'s "There should be one-- and preferably only one --obvious way to do it.".
+This is also expressed in PEP 20's "There should be one-- and preferably only one --obvious way to do it.".

-- When In Doubt, Alphabetize
+When In Doubt, Alphabetize

-- For a sequence of statements where execution or declaration order doesn't matter, if the list is small and very clearly can be organized logically, do that.
+For a sequence of statements where execution or declaration order doesn't matter, if the list is small and very clearly can be organized logically, do that.
 But if the list is long or has no very clear inherent organization, alphabetize

-- Think In Small Chunks
+Think In Small Chunks

-- People have varying mental capacities to keep things in their short term memory.
+People have varying mental capacities to keep things in their short term memory.
 Certain complex or compound statements urge the reader to fill up their short term memory with lots of intermediate products in order to comprehend a single complex statement.
 I find this difficult and especially frustrating when I'm reading someone else's code.
 And the code is broken.
 And I'm tired and up late because that code is broken.
 And the author decided to write some fancy 200-character lambda expression with seven intermediate variables.
-Here's a real example I encountered at work (altered to protect the guilty): elif svd['method'] == 'some.literal.string' and filter(lambda x: type(x) == type((0,)) and x[1], svd.results.get('test_totals',{}).items()): That's a single expression!
-Completely unreadable to me.
-Clever, but worse than worthless.
+Here's a real example I encountered at work (altered to protect the guilty):

-- Fewer Expressions Per Line
+Fewer Expressions Per Line

-- Error messages often include a line number.
+Error messages often include a line number.
 However, if you get to that line of source code and it is 200 characters long and contains ten complex sub-expressions, you may need to break it up into ten lines of code and rerun it to understand which expression causes the error.
 If the error is hard (or impossible) to reproduce, you are in for some guesswork.

 Thoughts on naming